Swiftshine/key/CONTRIBUTING.md

 ```

 ### Files and includes
-For SDK or STL includes, use angled brackets.
-For game or GFL includes, use quotation marks.

 Relative to the source folder, use the full path to a header.

 ```cpp
 /* src/fluff/object/gimmick/GmkTurtle.cpp */